 During the 2025 Periodic Update process between January 2024 to June 2025 Skagit County initiated a series of community and stakeholder engagement events to gather input on existing policies and new planning topics.
 The engagement strategies and activities used for this periodic update were heavily influenced by state legislation that required cities and counties to include new climate and resiliency elements in the comprehensive plans.
-Because previous periodic updates did-included engagement data around these topics, therefore a lot of time and resources were priorized went to collecting data about climate impacts, resiliency, and greenhouse gas emissions reductions. \(\pm\)
+Previous periodic updates included engagement data around these topics, therefore time and resources were prioritized to collect data about climate impacts, resiliency, and greenhouse gas emissions reductions.